karimkod/abdelkrim-blog/_posts/2024-11-05-taming-sql-transaction-levels-part-1.md

 We've explored various issues that can arise from concurrent access to database resources, particularly how read transactions can receive inconsistent results due to parallel write transactions.
 We analyzed their frequency of occurrence and potential business impact.
 Finally, we examined how different isolation levels in SQLite and PostgreSQL can help solve these problems.

 In the next part, we will discuss write/write transaction concurrency issues and explore solutions using additional isolation levels.

+All code used in for this article is available in [my GitHub repository](https://github.com/KD-Playground/pg-isolation)